tarantool/doc/doc/reference/reference_lua/popen.rst

     Possible raised errors are:

-    * "- IllegalParams: incorrect type or value of a parameter"
+    * "IllegalParams: incorrect type or value of a parameter"
-    * "- IllegalParams: group signal is set, while setsid is not"
+    * "IllegalParams: group signal is set, while setsid is not"

     Possible error reasons when ``nil, err`` is returned are:

-    * "- SystemError: dup(), fcntl(), pipe(), vfork() or close() fails in the parent process"
+    * "SystemError: dup(), fcntl(), pipe(), vfork() or close() fails in the parent process"
-    * "- SystemError: (temporary restriction) the parent process has closed stdin, stdout or stderr"
+    * "SystemError: (temporary restriction) the parent process has closed stdin, stdout or stderr"
-    * "- OutOfMemory: unable to allocate the handle or a temporary buffer"
+    * "OutOfMemory: unable to allocate the handle or a temporary buffer"

     Possible ``opts`` items are: